 wf1_autoplot etc.: Diagrams depicting model performance (mean and sd) according to the selected performance measures (ROC-AUC in this case)

-wf_fits_l, wf_fits_roc, wf_fits_best: All models stored in a list-object (wf_fits_l) in order to render access to the model performance simple; wf_fits_roc contains all the performance measures (ROC-AUC), and wf_fits_best identifies the model exhibiting the best fit.
+wf_fits_l, wf_fits_roc, wf_fits_best: All models stored in a list-object (wf_fits_l) to render access to the model performance simple; wf_fits_roc contains all the performance measures (ROC-AUC), and wf_fits_best identifies the model exhibiting the best fit.

 wf3_finalized, final_fit, preds_test: The best performing workflow is chosen and initiated with the best performing tuning parameters (wf3_finalized), then, the whole train sample is fit with the best model, giving final_fit; on this base the test sample is predicted (preds_test).